Voices in Florence

 Supported by leading press freedom organisations, the declaration warns that attacks on journalists threaten not only individual reporters but also the public’s right to access information and hold power to account.

-It calls for independent investigations into crimes against journalists, stronger legal safeguards for media workers, and greater international cooperation to combat impunity-.
+It calls for independent investigations into crimes against journalists, stronger legal safeguards for media workers, and greater international cooperation to combat impunity.
 The declaration concludes with a message that resonated throughout the festival: protecting journalists means protecting democracy.

 The initiative is supported by the Committee to Protect Journalists, the Daphne Caruana Galizia Foundation, the European Centre for Press and Media Freedom, the European Federation of Journalists, the International Press Institute, Reporters Without Borders, and the European Broadcasting Union.